shorebirdtech/shorebird/TRUSTED_TESTERS.md

 ## Building a release version of your app

-When you're ready to publish your app (either to a store or just side-loaded onto your local Android device) use `shorebird build` to build a release version of your app including the Shorebird updater.
+You can use `shorebird build` to build a release version of your app including the Shorebird updater.

 `shorebird build` wraps `flutter build` and can take any argument `flutter build` can.
 To pass arguments to the underlying `flutter build` you need